One of the largest urban parks in the country, Harlow Town Park covers over 160 acres of beautiful green space.

 With so much to explore and a number of events for all the family throughout the year, Harlow Town Park is a favourite of both locals and visitors.

-The Park has received a Green Flag Award, recognising the highest quality green spaces in the country, for the last three years in a row.
+The park has received a Green Flag Award, recognising the highest quality green spaces in the country, for the last 4 years in a row.

-The Water Garden, formerly Water Cress beds, is made up of three cascading ponds, fed by natural springs.
+The water garden (also known as watercress beds) is made up of 3 cascading ponds, fed by natural springs.
 It is a popular feature at the heart of the park, attracting both wildlife and visitors.

 Built on former allotments next to Park Lane, this garden was originally a demonstration area for the new residents of the Harlow to view different plants to use in a domestic setting.

-Find this garden between the Skate Park (No 15 on map) and School Lane.
+You can find this garden between the skate park and School Lane.

 The beehive supplies honey (when available), which is sold in the Pets' Corner gift shop.